LPDagallier/Phylogenomics_Workshop/README.md

 basic use.

 :point_right: **See [HybPiper2](HybPiper2.md) for advanced HybPiper
-workflow details**.
-Associated :computer: [scripts for local use](PHYLOGENY_RECONSTRUCTION/SCRIPTS_local/) and :woman_technologist:
+workflow details**, and associated :computer: [scripts for local use](PHYLOGENY_RECONSTRUCTION/SCRIPTS_local/) and :woman_technologist:
 [scripts for cluster (SLURM)
 use](PHYLOGENY_RECONSTRUCTION/SCRIPTS_cluster/).